 First Workgroup Vote for CMP286/287: The Workgroup concluded by majority that the Original and WACM1 better facilitated the applicable CUSC Objectives than the Baseline.

-Second Workgroup Vote CMP286: The Workgroup concluded by majority that both the Original solution and WACM1 better facilitated the applicable CUSC objectives than the Baseline.
+Second Workgroup Vote CMP286: The Workgroup concluded by majority that the Original better facilitated the applicable CUSC objectives than the Baseline.